By Madhubala Solanki

 1. He has the power to utilize the usufructs as he may deem fit in the best interest of the purpose of the wakf.
 He can take all reasonable actions in good faith to ensure that the intended beneficiaries are benefited by the wakf.
 Unlike a trustee, he is not an owner of the property so he cannot sell the property.
 However, the wakif may give such rights to the mutawalli by explicitly mentioning them in wakfnama.

 2. He can get a right to sell or borrow money by taking permission from the court upon appropriate grounds or if there is an urgent necessity.

 3. He is competent to file a suit to protect the interests of the wakf.

-4. He can lease the property for agricultural purpose for less than three years and for non-agricultural purpose for less than one year.
+4. He can lease the property for the agricultural purpose for less than three years and for the non-agricultural purpose for less than one year.
 He can exceed the term by permission of the court.